Wi-sc/NVF/README.md

 Please specify the desired experiment name before running.

 ## Contact
-For questions and comments please leave your questions in the issue or contact Xianghui Yang via mail xianghui.yang@sydney.edu.au.
+For questions and comments please leave your questions in the issue or contact Xianghui Yang via email xianghui.yang@sydney.edu.au.

 ## Acknowledge
 The code is modified from the [NDF](https://github.com/jchibane/ndf).
 Thanks for open-sourcing.